Boshoff93/Immersive/README.md

 # Immersive
-AR application that consumes multiple API's to display user metadata from various sources
+AR application that will consume external APIs to display user metadata from various sources